 Provides parents and caregivers with tools to help them support children who have been victims of sexual abuse, information on the importance of talking to children and youth about body safety, and guidance on how to respond when children disclose sexual abuse.

-Childhood Traumatic Grief Resources for Parents and Caregivers
+Childhood Traumatic Grief: Information for Parents and Caregivers

 Provides information for parents and caregivers on their role in helping children learn healthy ways to manage their feelings, specifically as it relates to grief and loss.

 Data at a Glance: Completing Treatment Vs. Ending Early is Better for Kids - What Caregivers Should Know

 Explains to parents and caregivers the importance of completing therapeutic treatment in order to remediate the negative effects of trauma in the lives of their children and youth.

 Data at a Glance: Dissociation and PTSD - What Parents Should Know

 Informs parents and caregivers about how they can support children and youth experiencing posttraumatic stress disorder and dissociation, including learning more about trauma, paying attention during times of dissociation, and communicating with a doctor or therapist.

 Provides resources for providers and families to help children in out-of-home care cope with their separation from their parents, their placements in care, and reunification.